LewisCM14/allotment/docs/docs/deployment.md

         !!! info
             When running the application for local development, copies of these files are created and the _template_ suffix dropped in order to run the application.
 To prevent the leaking of secrets to the public these files have been added to the repositories global `.gitignore` file.
 More information on setting the project up locally can be found in the `CONTRIBUTING.md` file at the root of the repository.

+        !!! info
+            As the frontend is a Vite application that is built during the CD pipeline and the resulting container pushed to a registry, environment variables are injected at runtime.
+This is achieved by a script that generates a `env-config.js` file within the Docker container when it starts, making the variables available to the application.

     1. **Register The Hook in GitHub**